martynapacula/Project03/README.md

 ### Content:

 The contents of this application was largely taken from Materializecss and Code institute to meet the web application functionality and purpose.
+The expriment methodology was taken from Less Stress More Success - Chemistry Revision, Leaving Cert by Eamonn Healy 2011

 ### Media: